Kinesiology and Exercise Sciences (KES) Courses

 KES 340 Science: Diet & Weight Cntrl (3) This course presents a basic understanding of the multiple factors involved with body weight control and health.
 This course centers on the important scientific factors of body weight control, including energy balance, basal metabolism, hunger versus appetite, nutritional function and needs, nature versus nurture of obesity, treatment of obesity, physical activity and it's importance in weight control and maintenance.
 Eating disorders and medical interventions such as gastric bypass surgery will be presented.

 KES 343 Musculoskeletal Anatomy (3) Basic understanding of human anatomy from the perspective of movement, with emphasis on the skeletal and muscular systems.
-Pre: BIOL 243-244 and BIOL 243L-244L.
+Pre: KES 260 and KES 261 or BIOL 243-243L and BIOL 244-244L.

 KES 344 Musculoskeletal Physiology (3) Basic understanding of human musculoskeletal physiology from the perspective of internal function, with emphasis on aerobic and anaerobic metabolism during muscular function.
 Pre: KES 343